Branches of Corporate lawSeptember 21, 2022

 A contract is made up of three key components:

 Offer: The party making the contract proposal must provide an offer outlining the contract’s conditions.
 The offer must be made with the goal to create a binding legal agreement.
+Learn more about benefits of hiring a commercial law expert.

 Acceptance: The party to whom the offer is made must unconditionally accept it and notify the issuer of its acceptance.
 Counter offers and conditional acceptance do not constitute a legally binding contract.